qltd/SwiftBio/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 * Add meaningful labels for your checkout steps.
 We recommend you to label as, Step 1 : Checkout View; Step 2 : Billing Info; Step 3 : Proceed to payment

 * Activate our plug-in from the Settings page.
-You can access the setting page from here WooCommerce -> Settings ->Integration ->Enhanced Ecommerce Google Analytics.
+You can access the setting page from sidebar Tatvic EE Plugin > Enhanced Ecommerce for Woocommerce.

 * Find “Add Enhanced Ecommerce Tracking Code” in the settings page and check the box to add the tracking code

 * If you have a guest checkout on your WooCommerce store, then Check the box “Add Code to Track the Login Step of Guest Users”.
 If you have a guest login but you do not check the box, then it might cause an uneven funnel reporting in Google Analytics.

-* All the product sections on homepage other than feature product will be fired as Recent Product and will be available in product list performance report.

-* All the product sections on product page will be fired as Related Product and will be available in product list performance report.

 = Need an Advanced Google Analytics Plugin? =
 We have an Advanced Google Analytics Plugin for WooCommerce which includes tracking of 9 Reports of Enhanced Ecommerce, User ID Tracking, Product Refund, I.P.
-Anonymization, 15+ Custom Dimenensions & Metrics, Form Field Tracking, Content Grouping, Google Optimize & much more. <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">Learn More</a>
+Anonymization, Adwords Conversion Tracking, Facebook Pixel Tracking, 15+ Custom Dimenensions & Metrics & much more. <a href="https://codecanyon.net/item/actionable-google-analytics-for-woocommerce/9899552?ref=tatvic" target="_blank">Learn More</a>

 == Note : ==
 == Our plugin does not support the below features out of the box ==